pymc-devs/pymc-examples/myst_nbs/generalized_linear_models/GLM-poisson-regression.myst.md

 We can use `az.plot_ppc()` to check that the posterior predictive samples are similar to the observed data.

-For more information on posterior predictive checks, we can refer to https://docs.pymc.io/notebooks/posterior_predictive.html.
+For more information on posterior predictive checks, we can refer to {class}`pymc.posterior_predictive`.

 ```{code-cell} ipython3
 az.plot_ppc(inf_fish_alt);